 One of the essential services I provide at the Westchester County law firm of Peter B. Ackerman, Esq. is the investigation and followup litigation required to recover fraudulently diverted assets.
 I have successfully prosecuted post-judgment fraud suits against debtors and recipients of fraudulently diverted assets.

 I do all of my work on a contingency fee percentage basis, always keeping my fees competitive.
-To talk with a southeastern New York lawyer about post-judgment enforcement, call my White Plains law firm office or contact me online.
+To talk with a southeastern New York lawyer about post-judgment enforcement, call my law firm at 914-368-2429 or contact me online.